CLARIAH/COW/docs/index.rst

 Interestingly, the JSON format used by CSVW metadata is an `extension of the JSON-LD specification <https://www.w3.org/TR/json-ld/>`_, a JSON-based serialization for Linked Data.
 As a consequence of this, the CSVW metadata can be directly attached (as provenance) to the RDF resulting from a CSVW-based conversion.

-This is exactly what the CSVW Converters do.
+This is exactly what the COW converter does.

 Features & Limitations
 ^^^^^^^^^^^^^^^^^^^^^^

-Compared to the CSVW specification, the converters have a number of limitations and extra features.
+Compared to the CSVW specification, the converter has a number of limitations and extra features.
 These are:

 1. COW *does not* perform any schema checking, and ignores any and all parts of the `CSVW Specification <https://www.w3.org/ns/csvw>`_ that are not directly needed for the RDF conversion.